jkenne3/web-sprint-challenge-advanced-css-and-intro-js/README.md

 ### Task 2b: Minimum Viable Product - JavaScript

 Navigate to `index.js` and complete the MVP challenges.
-Note that you need to scroll past data (or collapse data in VScode) to find the challenges below.
+Note that you need  (or collapse data in VScode) to find the challenges below.

 ### Task 3: Stretch Problems